FuelLabs/intro-to-sway/README.md

     // update the item in the storage map storage.item_map.insert(item_id, item);

-    // only charge commission if price is more than 1,000 if amount > 1_000 {
+    // only charge commission if price is more than 0.1 ETH if amount > 100_000_000 {
-        // for every 100 coins, the contract keeps 5
+        // keep a 5% commission
         let commission = amount / 20;
         let new_amount = amount - commission;
         // send the payout minus commission to the seller